Explore Uganda's Wildlife Paradise

 Specialties: Tilapia and Nile perch, often grilled or fried.

-Activities: Wildlife viewing in one of Africa’s most remote parks, cultural visits to Karamojong villages, and guided nature walks.
+Activities: Wildlife viewing in Africa's most remote parks, cultural visits to Karamojong villages, and guided walks.

-Accommodation: A few luxury lodges and basic campsites within the park.
+Accommodation: Luxury lodges and basic campsites within the park.

 Specialties: Traditional Karamojong dishes, game meat (subject to availability).